btrplace/scheduler/README.md

 Next, just declare the useful dependencies:

-* `btrplace:solver-api`: the API defining a VM scheduler and the element it manipulates
+* `btrplace:scheduler-api`: the API defining a VM scheduler and the element it manipulates
-* `btrplace:solver-choco`: the default implementation of the VM scheduler using the Constraint Programming solver Choco
+* `btrplace:scheduler-choco`: the default implementation of the VM scheduler using the Constraint Programming solver Choco
-* `btrplace:solver-json`: to serialize models using JSON
+* `btrplace:scheduler-json`: to serialize models using JSON
 * `btrplace:btrpsl`: a scripting language to express constraints
 * `btrplace:bench`: a simple CLI to perform benchmarks